furaizi/downloader-bot/README.md

 ## Configuration Reference
 Only the token is required to start.
 Other settings are optional with sensible defaults.
 Look up [`application.yml`](./src/main/resources/application.yml) for more details.

+### External Configuration
+The bot ships with a default external config at [`config/application.yml`](./config/application.yml).
+When running via Docker Compose, this file is mounted into the container.
+This means you can freely edit `config/application.yml` locally and the bot will use it without rebuilding the image.
+If the file is removed, the application falls back to the internal defaults packaged inside the JAR.

 ## Deployment
 Each release tag (`v*`) triggers automatic deployment to an AWS EC2 instance via GitHub Actions and AWS SSM.